roxana9922/comp3010-botsv3-analysis/README.md

 | **Tier 2 – Investigation & Analysis** | In-depth investigation, multi-source correlation, root cause analysis, and impact assessment | Correlation of AWS CloudTrail logs, S3 access logs, and endpoint telemetry to reconstruct the attack timeline and assess exposure |
 | **Tier 3 – Response & Improvement** | Advanced analysis, containment planning, remediation strategy, and detection optimisation | Interpretation of investigation findings to propose IAM hardening, cloud misconfiguration alerts, and SOC detection improvements |

-In the BOTSv3 investigation, Tier 1 and Tier 2 activities are most prominently represented.
-Initial detection and triage are achieved through Splunk-based monitoring of AWS and endpoint telemetry, while deeper analysis is performed through correlation of multiple log sources to establish a coherent incident narrative.
-Although active containment and eradication actions are outside the scope of the simulated environment, Tier 3 responsibilities are reflected through analytical interpretation and the formulation of security improvement recommendations.

 ### Incident Handling Lifecycle Alignment